ikr/ikr.su/new_resume_content.md

 ## Oct 2003 — Sep 2005 Project manager at XIAG AG (Novosibirsk)

+Learned quite a bit about hiring programmers, realized I never want to be a manager again.

 ## Apr 2002 — Sep 2003 Programmer at Center of Financial Technologies (Novosibirsk)

+Working on internal platform development tools was rewarded twice for radically improving the user experience.

+Tech: Oracle, Visual Basic 6, C++ on Win32, COM

 ## Oct 2001 — Mar 2002 Programmer at iNetLab (Novosibirsk)

+Tech: Java with Java2D and Swing, C++ on Win32, Visual Basic 5

 ## Oct 2000 — Sep 2001 Programmer at Auktion24 Development (Novosibirsk)

+The company which developed the very 1st version of ricardo.ch.
+After the Ricardo part had been sold, and the other product had failed to grow, almost all engineers (about 60) were fired.
+I was among of the few who were asked to stay to “keep the lights on”.

+Tech: Java, Linux, Apache JServ, XSLT, Oracle, Java RMI

 ## Mar 2000 — Sep 2000 Junior Programmer at Glance AG (Zurich)

+Building a data model editor and code generator, on my own initiative, baked in an unlimited undo/redo feature.
+It was the first app in the company ever doing that.

+Tech: C++, Win32, MFC, Oracle

 # Education